TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (b) individual medical history, if significant, including disease state or states, known allergies and drug reactions and a comprehensive list of medications and relevant devices; and

-(c) pharmacists comments relevant to the individuals drug therapy.
+(c) pharmacist’s comments relevant to the individuals drug therapy.

 (2) Such information contained in the patient record should be considered by the pharmacist or pharmacist intern in the exercise of their professional judgment concerning both the offer to counsel and the content of counseling.

-D. Prospective drug review.
+D. Prospective drug regimen review.

 (1) Prior to dispensing any prescription, a pharmacist shall review the patient profile for the purpose of identifying: